hoto/ansible-home-fedora/README.md

 # Ansible playbooks for my Fedora 26 laptops
-Playbooks that bootstrap my many fedora laptops so that I can go and sip tea while the ansible is doing all the tedious work.
+Playbooks that bootstrap my many fedora laptops so that I can go and sip yorkshire tea while the ansible is doing all the tedious work.

 ### Start
-Generate ssh key:
+Generate ssh keys:

+    ssh-keygen -o -a 100 -C $USER@$HOSTNAME
     ssh-keygen -o -a 100 -t ed25519 -C $USER@$HOSTNAME

 Add ssh key to bitbucket and github.